 Thousands of car crashes occur each year in New Jersey.
 Some of the most prevalent causes of automobile accidents include negligent or reckless driving, drunken driving or impaired driving, distracted driving, and fatigued driving.
 You may be entitled to receive financial compensation for your injuries suffered in a Monmouth auto accident as well as lost wages and pain and suffering.
 For more information, visit our Monmouth County Accidents page.

 Monmouth County Medical Malpractice

 Medical malpractice can arise in any number of ways.
 Most often, medical malpractice occurs when a doctor fails to diagnose, misdiagnoses, delays a diagnosis, misinterprets test results or makes a surgical error.
 Despite advances in technology, medical malpractice is the third leading killer in the United States annually.
 Nearly 250,000 people each year die from medical malpractice.
 If you or a loved one was a victim of medical malpractice, then the time for which you may file a claim is limited.

 Aretsky Law Group, P.C.: Respected Monmouth Attorneys Willing To Help

 When you are a client of Aretsky Law Group, P.C. you are more than a just a name to us.
 We strive to make sure that each client receives the individualized attention they deserve.
-Call us today at 1-800-537-4154 to schedule your free initial consultation or case review at any one of our conveniently located meeting places around the state.
+Call us today at 1-800-537-4154 to schedule your initial consultation or case review at any one of our conveniently located meeting places around the state.
 We are available 24/7 to meet your needs.
 Call us today to find out the difference Aretsky Law Group, P.C. can make for you.